MARTIN LUTHER and HIS ENEMIES

 WHAT'S THAT EXPERIENCE LIKE?

-Well, think it's what lots of us insomniacs have had.
-If you are an insomniac and work with words for living, like myself, you often wake up in the middle of the night with and argument running running in your head; sometimes critical argument against you, like, "Philip Carly, don't you know these lectures you're going to give for the Teaching Company, is wrong!
+Well, I think it's what lots of us insomniacs have had.
+If you are an insomniac and work with words for a living, like myself, you often wake up in the middle of the night with and argument running running in your head; sometimes a critical argument against you, like, "Philip Carly, don't you know these lectures you're going to give for the Teaching Company, is wrong!
 Look at that text, look at this text, you can't possibly say that's what Luther thought, you've got it all wrong."

 With Luther leading thousands upon thousands of souls, breaking with the Pope, who are you to say you are right?
 Look at all the Papal traditions, who are you.
 Look at this argument, look at that argument; look at this Scripture, look at that Scripture.